Backup Strategy for Data Protection: Safeguarding Data Against Loss and Disruption

 -

-Security: Encrypt data both in transit and at rest.
+Security: Encrypt data at every stage

 -